Supports for Community Living Waiver Branch

 The Supports for Community Living (SCL) Waiver Branch of the Division of Developmental and Intellectual Disabilities (DDID) provides staff support for and oversight of the Supports for Community Living waiver program.
 The SCL waiver program is a home- and community-based program funded by the Kentucky Department for Medicaid Services and administered by DDID.

 The SCL waiver program was developed for Kentucky citizens as an alternative to institutionalization.
-The focus of SCL is to allow a person to remain in or return to the community.
-Persons with developmental or intellectual disabilities who meet the requirements for residence in an Intermediate Care Facility for persons with Intellectual Disabilities, and who meet other Medicaid requirements, are eligible for this program.
+The focus of SCL is to allow a person to remain in or return to the community and to build and live a good life.
+Eligibility for enrollment in the SCL waiver program requires that a person with an intellectual disability or related conditions meets the level of care requirements for an Intermediate Care Facility for persons with Intellectual Disabilities (ICF/IID), and Medicaid eligibility requirements.

 Application to the SCL waiting list requires completion of an application and submission of required documentation.
 Application can be done in two ways: